drufball/yosai/_drafts/threshold.md

 <br />
 <br />

-The mountaintop was dark at night.
-Lanterns stood no chance against the wind, so the only light came from behind closed doors and boarded windows.
-Aki and Denri crouched in the darkness and leaned against the rough stone of the mountain.
-Eizo's hut sat before them, huddled against the cliff face that marked the highest point of the village.
-There were only a handful of buildings higher up.
+The mountaintop was exceptionally dark in the evenings.
+Lanterns stood no chance against the wind, so the only light leaked out from behind closed doors and boarded windows.
+Aki and Denri crouched against the rough stone of the mountain near Eizo's hut.
+The building was huddled against a cliff at the highest point of the village.
 Eizo's desertion of Ninigi and Aki's unexplained powers had earned them an honored spot.

 Denri elbowed Aki.
 "Does he know you're gone?"

 Aki nodded.
 "I told him I was going to see you."

 Denri threw her head back and groaned.
 "Aki!
 You have so much to learn.
 He's totally going to be on alert if he knows you're with me.
 Next time tell him you have to poop or something."
-Aki looked toward the ground, her shoulders slumping.
-"No, no, don't give me any of that 'I'm adorable and you made me sad' crap.
+Aki looked toward the ground.
+"No, no, don't give me that 'I'm adorable and you made me sad' crap.
 I don't need that on my conscience.
 Where does he keep the journal?"

 "It's always beside his bed at the back of the room."

-"Alright, then I'll climb up on the rock so I can slip in one of the side windows.
-Can you keep him focused on the front of the hut until I get the notebook?"
+"Alright, then I'll climb up on the rock and slip in one of the side windows.
+Can you keep his attention at the front of the hut until I get the notebook?"
 Aki nodded.
 "Great.
 I'll grab the book while he's not looking, we run like mad, then we work some artistic magic all over the front cover.
-Easy.
-Wait until I get into position."
+Easy."

-Denri peeled off from Aki, her night vision letting her pick across the surface of loose rocks without making a sound.
-When she got near the house, Denri took a few quick steps and launched toward the cliff wall.
-She caught a handhold and swung further up.
-There was a window set into the hut's wall where it met the cliff face and was shielded from the wind.
-Denri scrambled up to it and turned to give Aki a thumbs up.
+Denri's slinked forward, using her night vision to pick out the loose rocks and move without making a sound.
+When she got near the house, Denri took two steps and launched toward the cliff wall and caught a handhold.
+The hut had a window set near the cliff face where it was shielded from the wind.
+Denri climbed up to it and gave Aki a thumbs up.

+The young girl just stood there, staring blankly.
+Then Denri remembered Aki couldn't see in the dark.
+She flicked a spark across her hand to illuminate the gesture.

 Aki returned the thumbs up, then placed her hands along the ground.
-She seemed to strain for a moment.
-Then her skin darkened and rippled.
+She strained for a moment before her skin darkened and rippled.
 Her body shrank and a tail sprouted from her back.
 Denri blinked and Aki was replaced by a perfect replica of Onara.

-Denri almost whistled in appreciation, then remembered where she was.
-She looked through the window as cat-Aki stalked toward the front door.
+Denri almost whistled in appreciation until she remembered where she was.
+She peeked through the window as cat-Aki stalked toward the front door.

 Eizo was sitting in his underwear at a small desk, diligently repairing a hole in his pants.
-Denri felt only a flash of jealousy that Eizo and Aki got furniture in their house.
-She reserved the rest of her mental faculties for memorizing Eizo's current appearance.
-She was going to need an exceptionally nice rock to memorialize this scene.
+Denri felt a small flash of jealousy that Eizo and Aki got furniture in their house.
+But she reserved the rest of her mental faculties for memorizing Eizo's current appearance.
+She was going to need an exceptionally nice rock to make fun of this scene.

 The door swung open a crack as Aki pressed her feline head against the door.
 Eizo looked up at the sound.

-"Oh no." He stood up and started backing away from the door.
-Aki meowed and started walking toward him.
+"Oh no." He stood up and backed away from the door as Aki meowed and walked toward him.
 "What do you want?
 I don't have any food."
 Eizo nearly jumped out of his skin as he backed into a low wooden stool.
 He grabbed his chest and muttered to himself.
 "I thought the other one snuck in too."

-Aki meowed again.
+Aki meowed again and elicited another groan from Eizo.
 The girl was relentless.
-Denri used the moment of distraction to ease the window open.
-It was hard to work while clamping a hand over her mouth to stop the giggles.
+Denri used the distraction to ease the window open.

+It was hard to work while clamping a hand over her mouth to stop the laughter.

-Eizo reached his bed and sat down heavily upon it.
+Eizo reached his bed and sat down heavily.
 He threw his pants at the cat in a final defense.
 "There!
 You can sleep on those.
 They smell like me."
-Aki stepped over the pants and jumped onto the bed.
+Aki jumped onto the bed.

-Denri slid through the window as Aki curled in Eizo's lap.
-He winced as she kneaded his bare legs with her claws "Denri let you out to torment me, didn't she?"
+Denri slid through the window as Aki curled up in Eizo's lap.
+He winced as she kneaded his bare legs with her claws.
+"Denri let you out to torment me, didn't she?"
 He placed a resigned hand on the cat's back and began to pet it.

-Denri turned her attention to the small table by Eizo's bedside.
+Denri turned her attention to the small leather book on the table by Eizo's bedside.
 How much extra furniture did these two need?
 Honestly.
-A small leather book was on top of the table.

 Denri snuck forward, bare feet moving soundlessly across the floor.
 She reached the table and probed her arm forward.

-Eizo's hand darted backward, catching Denri's in a grip like iron.
+Eizo's hand darted backward, catching her in a grip like iron.
+It was a testament to her hard-earned street instincts that Denri didn't flinch or yelp.
 "May I help you?"

 "Oh, you know.
 Just looking around for Onara.
 Have you seen her lately?"
 The cat in Eizo's lap stood and tried to slink away, head and tail drooping.
-Eizo caught the cat by the scruff of the neck.
+Eizo caught her by the scruff.
 "Oh look, you found her!
 Good thing I came looking here first.
 Ha ha ha."

 Eizo held the cat to his face.
-"I assume this is not Onara then.
+"I assume this is not Onara.
 Aki?"
 The cat meowed piteously.
 Eizo gave it a shake.
 "Aki."
-The cat grew in Eizo's hand until he was depositing Aki onto the bed next to him.
+The cat grew in Eizo's hand until he deposited Aki onto the bed next to him.

 "How did you know it was me?"
 She looked at the floor, prepared for a lecture.

-"You didn't scratch me when I reached for Denri and disturbed you in my lap.
-What were you two trying to do?"
+"You didn't scratch me when I reached for Denri and jostled you.
+Onara _always_ scratches."
+He shivered.
+"What were you two trying to do?"

 Denri tried to catch Aki's eye and signal to stay cool, but Aki spilled the beans immediately.
 "We were going to steal your notebook and draw funny things all over it."